US Army reverses course on discharging 1 immigrant recruit

 Associated Press

-The U.S. Army has reversed its decision to discharge an immigrant recruit who was booted from the military after enlisting with a promised path to citizenship.
+The U.S. Army has reversed its decision to discharge an immigrant recruit who sued when he was booted from the military last month after enlisting with a promised path to citizenship, according to court filings and his attorney.

-Brazilian immigrant Lucas Calixto filed a lawsuit against the Army last month, saying the Defense Department hadn't given him a chance to defend himself or appeal when he was discharged.
+Brazilian immigrant Lucas Calixto filed a lawsuit against the Army in late June, saying the Defense Department hadn't given him a chance to defend himself or appeal when he was discharged.

-Calixto is one of dozens of immigrant recruits and reservists who immigration attorneys say have faced military discharges and canceled contracts in recent months.
+Calixto, who lives in Massachusetts and recently had been promoted to private second class, is one of dozens of immigrant recruits and reservists who immigration attorneys say have faced often unexplained military discharges and canceled contracts.

-In a court filing Monday, Justice Department attorneys said the U.S. Army had decided to revoke Calixto's discharge.
+In a court filing Monday, Justice Department attorneys said the Army decided to revoke Calixto's discharge and expected to finalize the process by Wednesday.

+"This is an important first step in returning Mr. Calixto to his Army unit, where he has been serving honorably for two years, and allowing him to complete his eight-year service commitment," an attorney for Calixto, Douglas Baruch, said in a statement Tuesday.

-The Pentagon and Justice Department declined to comment on the decision, citing ongoing litigation.
-In a filing in another related case, Justice Department attorneys called the recruitment program an elevated security risk.
+The Pentagon and Justice Department declined to comment on the specific decision, citing ongoing litigation concerning the immigrant recruitment program and the need to protect national security interests.

+The reversal comes as the Defense Department has attempted to strengthen security requirements for the program, through which historically immigrants vowed to risk their lives for the prospect of U.S. citizenship.
+The Military Accessions Vital to the National Interest program ultimately was suspended.

+"There are no individuals being either released from their contracts or separated from the military due to their immigration status," said Pentagon spokeswoman Air Force Maj.
+Carla Gleason.
+"There are significant risks from insider threats such as espionage, terrorism, and other criminal activity across the program."

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.